Increasing pathways to build a more diverse legal community

 Latham’s Pathways Program is intended to help students through law school while also relieving some of the financial pressure as they begin to practice in a way that’s meaningful and impactful to clients, society, and our firm.

-Our 1L Diversity Scholars Program (previously the 1L Fellowship Program) offers a unique opportunity to students who have just finished their first year of law school (class of 2023) at an ABA-accredited school.
+Our 1L Diversity Scholars Program offers a unique opportunity to students who have just finished their first year of law school (class of 2024) at an ABA-accredited school.
 The 10-week program includes:

-- In-depth legal training, mentoring, and real-work experience at one of Latham’s US offices and a secondment to the legal department of one of our clients.
-1L Diversity Scholars will work alongside 2021 summer associates.
+- In-depth legal training, mentoring, and real-world experience at one of Latham’s US offices and a secondment to the legal department of one of our clients.
+1L Diversity Scholars will work alongside the 2022 summer associates.

 - An invitation to Latham’s Diversity Leadership Academy, a multi-day program focused on developing and empowering the legal industry’s future leaders.